Simdega: Demographics

 According to the 2001 census, Simdega had a population of 33,962.
 Males constitute 52% of the population and females 48%.
 Simdega has an average literacy rate of 68%, higher than the national average of 59.5%: male literacy is 73%, and female literacy is 63%.
 In Simdega, 15% of the population is under 6 years of age.

-Culture and festivals

-Christmas is one of the primary festivals in the city as Simdega is primarily a Christian dominated place.
-The festival is marked with decorating the houses along with Christmas Gathering and Carol Singing at various Churches around the city.
-The city is marked with various Churches and the festive air makes them more attractive by festive decorations and lights.
-During the Christmas Eve, the people attend the Midnight Vigil Mass at various churches in the city as well as the rural areas.
-Simdega is also the seat of Roman Catholic Diocese of Simdega with the Bishop Conducting the celebrations at St. Anne Cathedral in the city.

-Nuakhai or Harvest Festival is another major festival which is celebrated by the people in the region along with the sambalpuri people of Western Odisha.
-It is celebrated during August and September.

-The tribes of the region celebrate Sohrai during the date of Diwali festivities, which is celebrated by the Hindu populace of the city and adjoining areas.
-During the Sohrai festival the Cattle are bathed with water and they are fed with the cakes made of black gram.
-The people then feast with food and drink, especially rice beer known as Hadia.

 Sports

 Simdega is also known as 'Cradle of Hockey' in the state.
 It have given top notch sportsman at Olympics representing the county.
 Sylvanus Dung Dung is former olympian who won Gold at 1980 Moscow Olympics in Hockey.
 Michael Kindo is another olympian winning Bronze at 1972 summer olympics.
 Asunta Lakra captain of India's women Hockey Team hails from Simdega.

 Recently, the city has got an 'Astroturf Hockey Stadium' for budding Hockey players for the area.
 It has an outdoor stadium named Albert Ekka Stadium for other sports.

 Geography and climate

 Simdega is located at 22.62°N 84.52°E. It has an average elevation of 418 metres (1371 feet).

 Simdega has warm and temperate climate.
 The rain in Simdega falls mostly in the winter, with relatively little rain in the summer.
 This climate is considered to be Csa according to the Köppen-Geiger climate classification.
 The average annual temperature in Simdega is 25.1 °C. In a year, the average rainfall is 1450 mm.The driest month is December, with 3 mm of rainfall.
 In August, the precipitation reaches its peak, with an average of 410 mm.The warmest month of the year is May, with an average temperature of 33.0 °C. At 17.9 °C on average, December is the coldest month of the year.